Showing posts with label artifacts. Show all posts

 Garfield lived a long and happy life in Shiloh with the Hagy family.

-However, he suffered much bereavement at the death of Norvin Hagy in 1960, never fully recovering from the loss of a man who had provided a sanctuary for the greater part of his life.
+However, he suffered much bereavement at the death of Norvin Hagy in 1960, never fully recovering from the loss of a man who had provided a sanctuary for the more significant part of his life.

 Shortly after Mr. Hagy died in 1961, Garfield was diagnosed with prostate cancer.
 During the last weeks of his life, Norvin Hagy Jr and his wife Teke took Garfield home for a final visit with his relatives, who, at the time, were living in Mississippi.

-After his funeral at his church, Saint Rest in Guys, Tennessee, attended by the Hagy Family, Garfield was laid to rest nearby in a small grove of trees.
+After his funeral at his church, Saint Rest in Guys, Tennessee, attended by the Hagy Family, Garfield was laid nearby in a small grove of trees.

 The Hagys will always remember Garfield with much love and gratitude as a person who embraced and enriched their lives.